 6. Nearly 25% of all search volume happens outside the top 100 million keywords

 Nearly 25% of search volume actually happens outside the top 1 million keywords.
 So you’ve got top keywords, very important keywords, maybe broad keywords that are highly competitive.

 But long-tail is still extremely effective, and there’s a ton of search to be gained using a long-tailed approach.
 Long-tail tends to be more targeted, it tends to be more focused on user intent, and 25% of all search volume, which is billions and billions and billions, happens outside the top 1 million keywords.

-So when you're looking at your strategy, yes, you can target broad terms, it's not a problem, but what you want to do is focus more niche, focus on the problems that your specific customer is searching.
-There's new keywords being searched every single day.
-So this is an important thing for us to understand, that long-tailed is still very much alive.
+When you’re looking at your strategy, yes, you can target broad terms, it’s not a problem, but what you want to do is focus more niche, focus on the problems that your specific customer is searching.
+There are new keywords being searched every single day, so this is an important thing for us to understand, that long-tailed is still very much alive.

 I think this comes out of us being taught how to search a long time ago, for many of us.
 I think this might change.
 I think we’ll see this increase over the next couple of years, especially with voice search and just new generations using search engines.
 But I think we still do a lot of searches by keywords or long-tail phrases.

 And then, I definitely do believe that as we move, we’re going to see this rise over the next couple of years.

 8. 18% of Searches Lead to a Change in the Search Query